Launching from beta, ProGuides is making money ensuring that gamers never play alone – TechCrunch

 When ProGuides pulled the covers off of its service earlier this year, the young Los Angeles-based startup intended to give gamers a way to train with professional and semi-pro esports players from around the world.

-But as users signed on to the service, it became clear that they weren’t looking for training necessarily… Instead what players wanted was a ringer.
+But as users signed on to the service, it became clear that they weren’t looking for training necessarily… Instead, what players wanted was a ringer.

 “After we launched the beta, we found some interesting user behavior,” says Sam Wang.
-“We found that gamers who were experienced already and wanted experienced players who are better than [the matches] the game can provide… At the end of the day you do get to play with someone pretty awesome and is something that i think can make games better.”
+“We found that gamers were experienced already and wanted experienced players who are better than [the matches] the game can provide… At the end of the day you do get to play with someone pretty awesome and is something that I think can make games better.”

 That’s right, ProGuides is pitching a marketplace for experienced gamers so that its customers aren’t randomly matched with some noob if they can’t game with their usual partners.